Common Mortgage Scams In 2023 And How To Avoid Them

 In short, these tactics offer to pay the mortgage or save the home of a homeowner in financial distress.
 Let’s explore a few common types of foreclosure scams.

-Equity skimming, or equity stripping, takes place when a homeowner defaults on their loan, and a predatory investor offers to purchase their property to avoid foreclosure.
+- Equity stripping: Equity skimming, or equity stripping, takes place when a homeowner defaults on their loan, and a predatory investor offers to purchase their property to avoid foreclosure.
 The investor then gains the deed of the home and leases the property to a third party or the existing owner.
 The perpetrator then pockets the rental income (which is typically inflated), refinances the mortgage to strip the equity and flips the home while the abandoned homeowner is still indebted to mortgage obligations.

-With a loan modification scheme, scammers misrepresent themselves as government officials or attorneys and offer to negotiate the terms of a mortgage to avoid foreclosure.
+- Loan modification and foreclosure relief scams: With a loan modification scheme, scammers misrepresent themselves as government officials or attorneys and offer to negotiate the terms of a mortgage to avoid foreclosure.
 In exchange for the agreed service, they charge high fees that are due upfront.
 Generally, they either negotiate unfavorable terms that result in eventual foreclosure or fail to negotiate new terms at all.

-Prior to working with a third party, you should seek help directly with your lender or service provider.
+Expert advice: Prior to working with a third party, you should seek help directly with your lender or service provider.
 Always verify the credentials of mortgage relief service providers with the U.S. Department of Housing and Urban Development (HUD) prior to opting into their services.

-3. Reverse Mortgage Scams
+3. Reverse mortgage scams

 Reverse mortgage fraud is a scheme that takes advantage of home equity conversion mortgages (HECM), which are insured by the Federal Housing Administration.